 - Edgewater recruits and maintains a wide range of support personnel in all areas of the site ranging from clerical and administrative, to technicians and professionals, to senior SMEs in project management, engineering, and specialty disciplines.

-- Developed and delivered specific administrative control (SAC) training courses to satisfy DNFSB Recommendation 2002-3.
-Unique courses were developed for nuclear safety analysts, nuclear facility managers, supervisors, and technical staff.
+- Developed and implemented Specific Administrative Control (SAC) training courses for SNL to satisfy DNFSB Recommendation 2002-3, Requirements for Design, Implementation, and Maintenance of Administrative Controls.
+Unique courses were developed for; (1) nuclear safety analysts, (2) nuclear facility managers, (3) supervisors, and (4) technical staff.

 - The Hematite facility, located in eastern Missouri, is a former nuclear fuel facility that operated from 1956 to 2001.
 It is now being decommissioned.